The History of Rock and Dance Music: 1966-1969Genres and musicians of the Sixties

 soul music was being brought out by the likes of

-Dyke (Arlester Christian) And The Blazers, whose Funky Broadway (1967) gave a genre its name.
+Dyke (Arlester Christian) And The Blazers, whose Funky Broadway (1967) gave a genre its name, and of

 San Francisco's Sly and The Family Stone, led by black hippie Sylvester "Sly" Stewart, whose Dance To The Music